genomehubs/boat-ui/static/templates.md

 ## Window-based statistics

 [Window-based statistics](/templates/windows) show patterns in values of properties such as GC content along the length of chromosomes.
 These plots can be uesd to identify centromeric regions and can offer insight into large-scale chromosome patterning. [view templates...](/templates/windows)

+## BUSCO counts

+[BUSCO counts](/templates/counts) show patterns in assessments of genome completeness with assembly metrics and taxonomic group.
+This can highlight groups for which BUSCO completeness scores are consistently low. [view templates...](/templates/counts)